 Samuel Pepys School

-Report on the use of Year 7 Catch Up Funding 2014-15 and 2015-16 (Updated February 2016)
+Report on the use of Year 7 Catch Up Funding 2016-17 (Updated September 2017)

 |Overview of Year 7 Catch Up

 |The literacy and numeracy catch-up premium gives schools additional funding to support year 7 pupils who did not achieve at least level 4 in reading or maths at the end of key stage 2 (KS2).
 All state funded schools with year 7 pupils will receive this funding.
-The funding is received via the local authority in February 2016 for the academic year 2015-2016.|
+The funding was received via the local authority in March 2017 for the academic year 2016-2017.|

 |How are we accountable?||Since September 2013 Ofsted inspections report on Year 7 Catch Up funding and on how schools spend their additional funding.

 |Looking back: How the previous year’s allocation was spent?
-2014-2015||In 2014-15 the school received £3,000 and this was allocated towards:
+2016-2017||In 2016-17 the school received £4,500 and this was allocated towards:

 |What was the impact of this funding?||Pupils made expected or exceeded expected progress with their individual targets, as evidenced in their IEPs and B2 assessments and against their outcomes in their EHC Plans|

-|Total amount allocated for the current academic year 2015-2016||In 2015-16 the school will receive £3000 to benefit pupils in Year 7.|
+|Total amount allocated for the current academic year 2017-2018||In 2017-18 the school will expect to receive £2,500 to benefit pupils|

 |Looking forward: What are our plans to spend the Year 7 Catch Up premium this academic year?
+2017-18||